Donor Profile

 What is the current state of Spanish politics?

-Spain is a parliamentary monarchy in which the monarch is the head of state and the prime minister is the head of government.
+Spain is a parliamentary monarchy in which the monarch, King Felipe VI, is the head of state and the prime minister, Pedro Sánchez, is the head of government.
 Spain is a highly decentralized country; therefore, sub-national state actors such as autonomous regions, local administrations, and universities also provide ODA.

-Spain has a multi-party system but for the last three decades, the social-democratic Socialist Workers’ Party and the conservative People’s Party have been predominant.
+Spain has a multi-party system but for the last four decades, the social-democratic PSOE and the conservative People’s Party have received the most support and have been ruling the country alternately.
 Through a system of proportional representation, Spanish citizens elect Members of the Congress of Deputies approximately every four years.
-The party with the largest number of seats then forms the government.
+The party with the largest number of seats – or the one that manages to gather a majority support from MPs – then forms the government.
 Spain has had minority governments since the June 2016 elections, which have affected governability.
 Minority governance has resulted in a few episodes of political stalemate and instability, and the Parliament has held greater influence over development policy as well as the ODA budget.

-Current Prime Minister Pedro Sánchez’s social-democratic socialist party, PSOE, won the Spanish general elections in November 2019.
-PSOE formed a progressive coalition government with the left-wing party, Podemos under which Sánchez continued as Prime Minister and Podemos’ leader (initially Pablo Iglesias, followed by Yolanda Díaz) served as Deputy Prime Minister.
-Sánchez has positioned multilateralism, gender equality, and development cooperation as cornerstones of Spain’s foreign policy.
-In response to the COVID-19 crisis, Spain announced that global health and epidemic preparedness will be top priorities going forward.
+Sánchez positioned multilateralism, gender equality, and development cooperation as cornerstones of Spain’s foreign policy.
+In response to the COVID-19 pandemic, Spain announced that global health and epidemic preparedness will be top priorities going forward.

-With the approval of the new development law, the Spanish government plans to overcome the existing institutional deficiencies and weaknesses of Spain’s cooperation system by following a more robust and efficient structure.
-While the new law reaffirms the MAEC and its State Secretariat for International Cooperation as the administrative bodies in charge of formulating Spain’s development policy, it implies an important administrative reform of its development agency.
+The Spanish government plans to overcome the existing institutional deficiencies and weaknesses of Spain’s cooperation system by following a more robust and efficient structure.
+While the new law for sustainable development reaffirms the MAEC and its State Secretariat for International Cooperation as the administrative bodies in charge of formulating Spain’s development policy, it implies an important administrative reform of its development agency.
 The AECID will gain power in terms of defining strategic priorities and providing multilateral contributions, and most of the civil servants working at DGPOLDES are expected to be shuffled to the agency.
-The law also seeks to modernize the Spanish disbursements of loans and equity investments with the objective of avoiding administrative bottlenecks and high levels of underspending.
+The law also seeks to modernize the Spanish disbursements of loans and equity investments, with the objective of avoiding administrative bottlenecks and high levels of underspending.
 To this aim, the former FONPRODE will be substituted by the new FEDES which will accrue more administrative power to make financial contributions.

-Spanish civil society, which includes secular and Catholic NGOs and think tanks, plays a key role in development cooperation.
+Spanish civil society, which includes secular and faith-based NGOs and think tanks, plays a key role in development cooperation.
 Although NGOs have lost some of their influence in recent years, the level of NGOs’ inclusion in policy dialogue remains high, both through bilateral platforms and MAEC’s Council for Development Cooperation.
-Prominent organizations include Spain’s main civil society umbrella organization for development cooperation, la Coordinadora, ISGlobal, Oxfam Intermón, the Elcano Royal Institute, Salud por Derecho, and UNICEF Spain.
+Prominent organizations include Spain’s main civil society umbrella organization for development cooperation, la Coordinadora, ISGlobal, Oxfam Intermón, Salud por Derecho, UNICEF Spain, and the global affairs think tank Elcano Royal Institute.

-Spain currently holds the presidency of the Council of the EU, running from July to December 2023.
-Spain's motto for the presidency is 'Europe, closer', encouraging closer cooperation between EU countries.
+Spain held the presidency of the Council of the EU from July to December 2023.
+Spain's motto for the presidency was 'Europe, closer', encouraging closer cooperation between EU countries.
+The Spanish Council Presidency also highlighted EU cooperation with LAC countries, hosting the 3rd EU-CELAC Summit in July 2023, with a focus on key political areas such as gender equality.

 Who is responsible for allocating Spanish ODA?